CIEmetaSchemas/CIEmetaDigitalProduct/README.md

 # CIEmetaDataset
-Definition of the CIE metadata schema for Dataset used in CIE publications
+Definition of the CIE metadata schema for Data products (including Datasets) used in CIE publications